 Scholarships Awarded since 2000 have been assigned on an annual basis to deserving candidates from the Seychelles, Barbados, Mauritius, Fiji, Tonga, Cuba, Samoa, Jamaica, St Vincent & the Grenadines, St. Lucia, Antigua and Barbuda.

-Ms Orisha Joseph from Saint Vincent and Grenadines was awarded the Danielle de St Jorre Scholarship to fund her attendance at the Ocean Governance: Policy, Law and Management Course held in 2017 in Dalhousie, organised by the IOI Operational Centre in Canada.
+Ms Maritza Queeley from St. Kitts and Nevis was awarded the Danielle de St Jorre Scholarship to fund her attendance at the Ocean Governance: Policy, Law and Management Course held in 2018 in Dalhousie, organised by the IOI Operational Centre in Canada.
 She reported back on her experience: